 Sexuality and Gender

 Chronic Stress and Anxiety

 These two think they can run your life, call the shots, and keep you in a perpetual state of exhaustion and high alert.
 And they can, until you come to understand what they're trying to tell you.
 We'll combine learning about the biology of stress, anxiety and trauma with coping skills and a deeper dive into your personal experience.
 Stress feels powerful and overwhelming for a reason.
-Let's get it working in your favor again.
+Let's get it working in your favor again, wherever possible.